-18:8 And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house;a and many of the Corinthians hearing believed, and were baptized.b
+18:8 And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house;^a and many of the Corinthians hearing believed, and were baptized.^b

-8a A notable conversion, which helped other Corinthians in getting saved.
+8a A notable conversion, which help lead to other Corinthians also getting saved.

-8b But Paul didn't keep track of the number of his baptisms in 1 Corinthians 1:16 "And I baptized also the household of Stephanas: besides, I know not whether I baptized any other."
+8b But Paul didn't keep track of the number of his baptisms in 1 Corinthians 1:16.
 How unlike the modern Independent Baptist pastor or evangelist who glories in his number of baptisms and trumpets that number every chance he gets!

-18:9 Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace:a
+18:9 Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace:^a